woodstockcs/custom-calculator/README.md

 # Project: Custom Calculator

 ### tl;dr
 You will create a python program that does a complex calculation based on information provided by the user.
 Then you'll record a short narrated video of your code and program.
-[Click here to see an example.]()

 ### The details...
 Your calculator will not be like any ole calculator.
 Your calculator will use a unique custom formula that you come up with to tell the user something interesting that they would not have otherwise thought of.